-- I. A renter who arrives at a station with no available vehicles would consider a nearby station such that the total time spent using an alternative mode of transportation to get to that station and the traveling time from that station to the destination, is the shortest among all stations with available vehicles.
-The user would choose an alternative mode of transportation for the entire journey, if it is shorter than the above alternative. - II.
-A renter who arrives with a shared vehicle to a station with no available parking spaces would consider a nearby station such that the total time spent traveling with the shared vehicle to that station and using an alternative mode of transportation from there to the destination is the shortest among all stations with available parking spaces.
-The user would choose to wait in the station until a parking space becomes available, if the expected time until this happens is shorter than the above alternative.
+- I. A renter who arrives at a station with no available vehicles would consider a nearby station such that the total time spent using an alternative mode of transportation to reach that station and the traveling time from that station to the destination, is the shortest among all stations with available vehicles.
+The user would choose an alternative mode of transportation for the entire journey if it is faster than the above alternative. - II.
+A renter who arrives with a shared vehicle at a station with no available parking spaces would consider a nearby station such that the total time spent traveling with the shared vehicle to that station and using an alternative mode of transportation from there to the destination is the shortest among all stations with available parking spaces.
+The user would choose to wait in the station until a parking space becomes available if the expected time for this to occur is shorter than the above alternative.

 III.
-A renter who cannot make a parking reservation at the destination station would consider making reservation at a nearby station such that the total time spent traveling with the shared vehicle to the chosen returning station and using an alternative mode of transportation from there to the destination is the shortest among all stations for which it is possible to make parking reservation.
-The user would choose using an alternative mode of transportation for the entire journey if it was shorter than the above alternative.
+A renter who cannot make a parking reservation at the destination station would consider making a reservation at a nearby station such that the total time spent traveling in the shared vehicle to the chosen returning station and using an alternative mode of transportation from there to the destination is the shortest among all stations for which it is possible to make a parking reservation.
+The user would choose using an alternative mode of transportation for the entire journey if it is faster than the above alternative.

-In the user behavior model, there are three junctions that represent the settings of the policy:
+In the user behavior model, three junctions represent the policy settings:

-- Parking reservation required?
+- Is a parking reservation required?

-- Reservation approved?
+- Has the reservation been approved?

-- Vacant parking space guaranteed?
+- Is a vacant parking space guaranteed?

-To highlight these junctions, we plot them in Figure 3 as trapezoids.
-The NR and CPR policies, are complete in the sense that under each of these policies the answer to each of the above three questions is identical for all the users of the system.
-For example, under the CPR policy, all users are required to make a parking reservation, the reservation is approved if at the renting time there is an available parking space at the returning station and a vacant parking space is guaranteed to all users who are able to make a parking reservation.
+To highlight these junctions, we plot them in Fig. 3 as trapezoids.
+The NR and CPR policies are complete in the sense that under each of these policies, the answer to each of the above three questions is identical for all system users.
+For example, under the CPR policy, all users are required to make a parking reservation, a reservation is approved if a parking space is available at the return station at the renting time and a vacant parking space is guaranteed to all users who can make a parking reservation.